brendacs/colludia-gatsby/src/content/review/2020-07-14-welcome-to-elk-demo-review.markdown

 pageType:     post
 game:         welcometoelk
 slug:         /welcome-to-elk-demo-review/
-tab-title:    "Quirky Art and Mini-Games Make for a Warm Welcome to Elk, Demo Review"
+tabTitle:     "Quirky Art and Mini-Games Make for a Warm Welcome to Elk, Demo Review"
 title:        "Quirky Art and Mini-Games Make for a Warm <em class='game-title'>Welcome to Elk</em>"
-type:         [demo, review]
+postType:     [demo, review]
 desc:         "Welcome to Elk demo review: With simple yet engaging mini-games, the developers fully utilize the potential of video games as a medium for storytelling and absorbing the player into the world of Elk."
 tagline:      "\"With simple yet engaging mini-games, the developers fully utilize the potential of video games as a medium for storytelling and absorbing the player into the world of Elk.\""
 date:         2020-07-14
-release-date: 2020-09-17
+releaseDate:  2020-09-17
 image:        WelcomeToElk.png
 video:        https://www.youtube.com/embed/e69Tr8Zi87c
 author:       Brenda Zhang
-author-url:   brenda
+authorUrl:    brenda
 categories:   ["adventure", "atmospheric", rpg, demo, review, story]
 tags:         ["Welcome to Elk", "Triple Topping", mini-games, illustration, cartoon]
 ---